-If you are the last to leave and are unable to secure your place of work adequately, please contact the Lodge Porter for assistance.
+If you are the last to leave and are unable to secure your place of work adequately, please contact the Porter's Lodge for assistance.

 7.7 Right of search

 We reserve the right of search to combat theft, or the use of drugs or any other illegal substances on our premises.